 - (Q4) Quarter 4: 4/1 through Last Day of School

 daysEnrolled: (whole number only.
 Decimals not allowed).
-This is the number of active instructional days that school has been in session since the student’s initial enrollment.
+This is the number of active instructional days that the student has been in enrolled in the specific quarter.
 Holidays, in-service days, and days that the school is closed for inclement weather would not be included.

 Chapter 209, Part 3, Section 4801

 ExcusedAbsences: (whole number only.
-Decimals not allowed) For each student, report the number of days this student was counted as having an excused absence.
+Decimals not allowed) For each student, report the number of days this student was counted as having an excused absence in the specific quarter.
 Excused absences are defined in

 Chapter 119, Subchapter 2-A, Section 3272,3.